 The Golden Campine is a breed of chicken that is native to the northern areas of Belgium.
 It is commonly known as the “Kempisch Hoen” within the region.
 This chicken breed has two different color varieties: gold and silver.
 Both male and female Campine chickens bear the same color patterns.

-Recently, there has been a decline in the numbers of Golden Campine chickens because they do not mature as quickly as other chicken breeds.
+Recently, there has been a decline in the number of Golden Campine chickens because they do not mature as quickly as other chicken breeds.
 They also lay fewer eggs and are not so hardy when it comes to climate change.

 However, that doesn’t mean they are less useful.
 A Golden Campine hen can still lay around 200 eggs in a year, and it makes for a nice poultry product after 18 months.
 They’re great for backyard chicken farming by smaller families.

-2. Modern Game
+2. Modern Game Chicken

 |Where It’s Found:||They are originally found in England.|